antoxa2584x/regravity_defied/README.md

 ### An open-source Game Boy Advance port of the classic J2ME motorcycle-trials game **Gravity Defied**

-Hand-written in C for the bare-metal `arm-none-eabi` toolchain — no SDK, no engine, just the hardware.
+Written in C for the bare-metal `arm-none-eabi` toolchain — no SDK, no engine, just the hardware.

 <br/>